 Sorry, you must log in to save an item.

-You’ve mastered putting on mascara and even how to contour for your face shape, but what about filling in your eyebrows can be an elusive skill.
-Saying that figuring out eyebrow makeup isn’t always the easiest thing to do.
+You’ve mastered putting on mascara and even how to contour for your face shape, but filling in your eyebrows can be an elusive skill.
+Saying that figuring out eyebrow makeup isn’t always the easiest thing to do is an understatement.
 That’s why makeup mistakes concerning the eyebrows are all too common.
 Of course, it’s pretty hard to determine whether you’re getting it right or not unless you know which mistakes to be on the lookout for.
 In honor of National Brow Day (and so better brows can be in your future), we're sharing six eyebrow mistakes to avoid.

-When it comes time to pick out a eyebrow product, you may believe it’s best to select one in a shade that exactly matches your eyebrow hairs.
-We understand how that would seemingly make sense, after all, you’re supposed to choose foundation that perfectly matches your skin tone.
+When it comes time to pick out an eyebrow product, you may believe it’s best to select one in a shade that exactly matches your eyebrow hairs.
+We understand how that would seemingly make sense; after all, you’re supposed to choose foundation that perfectly matches your skin tone.
 However, eyebrow makeup is a little different.
 The color you use to fill in your eyebrows should actually be a shade lighter than your hair.
 The lighter hue will be ideal for filling in any gaps without looking unnatural.
 The only exception here is for blondes with extremely light brow hairs.
 In this case, you’ll obviously want to add more color to your brows, so choose a brow product that’s specifically formulated for blondes, like the L’Oréal Paris Unbelieva-Brow Longwear Waterproof Brow Gel in Blonde.

-While it’s true that bold eyebrows are trending, that doesn’t negate the fact that it’s possible to go overboard with eyebrow makeup.
-Filling in your brows with a product that’s way too dark, making your eyebrows one solid shade, and creating eyebrows that are too big can all lead to an overly dramatic look.
+While it’s true that bold eyebrows are trending, that doesn’t negate the fact that it’s still possible to go overboard with eyebrow makeup.
+Filling in your brows with a product that’s way too dark, making your eyebrows one solid shade, and creating eyebrows that are too big for your facial features can all lead to an overly dramatic look.
 Even if you want to copy your favorite celebrity or social media influencer’s bold eyebrows, the goal should be natural-looking eyebrows.
 In addition to using a product that’s the right shade, be sure to fill in your eyebrows so that they are less defined at the front—this mimics how eyebrows naturally grow and helps keep your eyebrows from looking totally over the top.

-No doubt you learned when you were young that it’s good to color inside the lines—but that rule isn’t always true for filling in your eyebrows.
+We have no doubt that when you were young, you learned that it’s good to color inside the lines—but that rule isn’t always true for filling in your eyebrows.
 Yes, you can fill in only the area where you already have eyebrow hairs, but that isn’t your sole option—you can go a little outside of the natural shape of your eyebrows.
 You may be missing out on your best eyebrows by being scared to color outside the lines, so give it a shot.
 Try using eyebrow makeup to change the shape of your eyebrows.
 If you aren’t a fan, you can always clean up with a cotton swab dipped in micellar water.

 If you have a round face…try a high arch.